Adityaa-patel/spotify1/README.md

-making a spotify analiser like stats fm or lastfm bot but free and a bit more focus on visualization, area graphs showing raise and fall of artists and even playlists it'll be a discord first and then maybe even a website
+making a spotify analiser something like like stats fm or lastfm bot but free and a bit more focus on visualization, area graphs it'll be a discord bot first and then maybe even a website

-also i'll be using spotify api to record new data
+(not so active rn)